 Collisions and Mutations

 As an artist with a strong interest in architecture, I find in the Indian urban scene an encyclopedic and often hallucinatory density of material from contrasting epochs and traditions.
-Sumptuously carved and decorated structures often push up against stark cement boxes adorned only by the patina of age that arrives prematurely in a challenging climate of diverse weather conditions.
-Collisions and mutations between form and structure have evolved both incrementally over time as well as through rapid and uneven development and reflect changing tastes, values and economies.
+Collisions and mutations between form and structure have evolved both incrementally as well as through rapid and uneven development that is reflective of changing tastes, values and economies.
+Sumptuously carved and decorated structures often push up against stark cement boxes adorned by the patina of age in a challenging climate of diverse weather conditions.
+Through the slow process of painting, I recreate architecture, space, and surfaces from observation, memory, and imagination.
+I often became hopelessly lost in these spaces as I work.
+I think of them as visual puzzles and labyrinths, in places they defy spatial logic and in others hold together in a precarious and ingenious balance.